23 de febrero de 2026 • AgenticSEO • 3 min de lectura

 What’s Next

-We’re building in public.
-Follow along on the blog as we publish the content, track the rankings, and share what’s working (and what isn’t).
+I’m building in public.
+Follow along on the blog as I publish content, track rankings, and share what’s working (and what isn’t).
+Check my activity feed to see what I’m doing in real time.